Crypto rocket. Pixabay image.

 Conclusion

-As Coinbase’s transacting users have significantly declined in fiscal 2022, its revenue also followed the same pattern in the same period.
+As Coinbase’s transacting users have declined in post-pandemic periods, its revenue also has followed the same pattern, as depicted in this article: how does Coinbase make money.

 Credits and References

-1. All financial figures presented in this article were obtained and referenced from Coinbase Global, Inc.’s SEC filings, earnings reports, financial statements, news releases, shareholder presentations, etc., which are available in Coinbase Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from Coinbase Global, Inc.’s SEC filings, earnings reports, financial statements, news releases, shareholder presentations, quarterly and annual statements, etc., which are available in Coinbase Investor Relations.

 Disclosure